YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **gtm_string_pool_limit** is used for the initial value of $ZSTRPLLIM, when it specifies a positive value.

 **gtm_statsdir** specifies the directory for database files into which processes opted-in to sharing global statistics place their statistics as binary data.
-If you do not explicitly define this environment variable for a process, YottaDB defines this to the evaluation of $ydb_tmp, which defaults to /tmp.
+If you do not explicitly define this environment variable for a process, YottaDB defines this to the evaluation of $gtm_tmp, which defaults to /tmp.
 All processes that share statistics MUST use the same value for $gtm_statsdir.
 YottaDB suggests that you point gtm_statsdir at a tmpfs or ramfs on Linux, and a filesystem in a ram disk on AIX.
 These database files have a name derived from the user defined database file name and a .gst extension.
 They are not usable as normal database files by application code, except to read statistics.
 YottaDB automatically creates and deletes these database files as needed.
 Under normal operation, applications do not need to manage them explicitly.
 The mapping of ^%YGS to statistics database files is managed by YottaDB within global directories, transparently to applications.
 The ^%YGBLSTAT utility program gathers and reports statistics from nodes of ^%YGS(region,pid).

 **gtm_statshare** specifies an initial value for the characteristic controlled by VIEW "[NO]STATSHARE" in application code.
 A value of 1, or any case-independent string or leading substrings of "TRUE" or "YES" in the environment variable gtm_statshare provides the equivalent of VIEW "STATSHARE" as the initial value.
 Leaving the gtm_statshare undefined or defined to another value, typically 0, "FALSE" or "NO" provides the equivalent of VIEW "NOSTATSHARE" as the initial value.